adamsuk/sradams-co-uk-content/blog-content/loving-javascript.md

 ### MATHS!

-I never thought I'd say this because learning it was like hell (it's basically a language in its owlanguage but I miss pandas.
+I never thought I'd say this because learning it was like hell (it's basically a language of its own) but I miss pandas.
 Most of my experience with Python was due to the need to deal with large amounts of data.
 From large amounts of pre-processing to manipulation of time series datasets... pandas made it easy!
 With JS trying to implement a simple equation is a nightmare.

 But it's the right tool for what I'm doing now.
 It's just a pitfall for an otherwise awesome language.